Biggest Ice Fishing Sleds In 2023 (Maximize Load Capacity)

 And with 33 lbs The Pelican Trek 75 is also considerably lighter than the other models.

-But similar to the two previous models, it comes with the advantage of fitting comfortably on the back of a standard pickup truck, which is crucial for most people.
+But similar to the two previous models, our testing revealed that it comes with the advantage of fitting comfortably on the back of a standard pickup truck, which is crucial for most people.

 Dimensions: 75″ L x 31″ W x 15″ H